Jason-Whitmore/SimpleCppNeuralNetwork/README.md

 `connections[index]->weight = 0`

 That's it.
 If you have a different objective function in mind than MSE, you can easily rewrite the training and loss functions, or just edit the weights directly.

+### Compiling and running

+This library compiles using the standard g++ compiler avaliable on many Unix distributions.
+It's relevant to note that this was written using the C++11 standard.
+To use the library, make use to put a `#include "NeuralNetwork.h"` line at the top of your C++ file.
+Then just compile using g++ and make sure to use the c++11 option.
+Example:

+`g++ NeuralNetwork.cpp example.cpp -std=c++11`

 ## Conclusion